 1) Identification of Infectious Disease Processes (22 items)

-- Interpret the relevance of diagnostic and laboratory reports
+- Interpret the relevance of diagnostic, radiologic, procedural, and laboratory reports

 - Identify appropriate practices for specimen collection, transportation, handling, and storage

-- Correlate clinical signs and symptoms with infectious disease process
+- Correlate clinical signs, symptoms, and test results to identify possible infectious disease

-- Conduct a risk assessment on the population served, services provided, and regulatory or other requirements
+- Conduct a risk assessment based on the following: geographic location, demographics of the population served, care, treatment, services provided, analysis of infection prevention data, evidence-based guidelines or recommendations, and regulatory or other requirements as applicable

 - Develop goals and objectives based upon the risk assessment